Varengold Bank vs Saxo Markets, Who's Better?

 It is becoming increasingly important for brokers to offer simple-to-use apps that provide the same services as desktop platforms.

-In this part of our comparison of Varengold Bank and Saxo Markets we'll check whether either of their mobile apps tick all the boxes.
+This part of comparing Varengold Bank and Saxo Markets will examine whether their mobile app meets all our requirements.

 It is important that any trading app has user friendly capabilities especially with the